merkle-open/generator-nitro/readme.md

 ### Using published packages

-Have a look at the [usage section](./packages/generator-nitro/readme.md#usage) of the package `generator-nitro` on how to create or update a project.
+Have a look at the [usage section of the package 'generator-nitro'](./packages/generator-nitro/readme.md#usage) on how to create or update a project.

 ### Working with this repo

-Read [contributing documentation](./docs/contribute.md) for further information.
+Have a look at the [usage documentation](./docs/working-with-this-repo.md) to see how to work with this repository.

 ## Changelog